-Using Shopify SEO to optimize your eCommerce site can help customers find exactly what they're looking for.
+Using Shopify SEO to optimize your eCommerce site can help customers find what they're looking for.
 Learn how to improve the search engine visibility of your Shopify site to get greater organic traffic and more sales from your online store.

 With over 377,500 active stores and $29 billion in sales, Shopify has become one of the most popular eCommerce platforms in the world.
 It offers robust, customizable features that balance the needs of the store owner while making things easier and more convenient for customers.
 By handling marketing, payments, as well as secure checkout and shipping, Shopify has become a top choice for selling online.
 Because of the increasing importance of driving customers to Shopify-powered sites, Shopify SEO has been experiencing rapid growth in recent years and is expected to continue to grow exponentially.